Radium Tops One Day Trading Volume of $784,048.00 (RADS)

-Radium (CURRENCY:RADS) traded 15.5% higher against the US dollar during the twenty-four hour period ending at 20:00 PM ET on March 8th.
-One Radium coin can currently be bought for $0.57 or 0.00006265 BTC on major cryptocurrency exchanges including Bittrex, LiteBit.eu, Trade By Trade and Upbit.
-In the last seven days, Radium has traded 6.7% higher against the US dollar.
-Radium has a total market capitalization of $2.26 million and approximately $784,048.00 worth of Radium was traded on exchanges in the last day.
+Radium (CURRENCY:RADS) traded 15.5% higher against the dollar during the 1 day period ending at 20:00 PM ET on March 9th.
+Radium has a total market cap of $2.26 million and approximately $784,048.00 worth of Radium was traded on exchanges in the last 24 hours.
+One Radium coin can now be bought for $0.57 or 0.00006265 BTC on popular cryptocurrency exchanges including Bittrex, Upbit, Trade By Trade and LiteBit.eu.
+In the last week, Radium has traded 6.7% higher against the dollar.

 - Qtum (QTUM) traded up 4.5% against the dollar and now trades at $2.23 or 0.00024397 BTC.